Brachistochrone-ruled timelike surfaces in Newtonian and relativistic spacetimes: Relativistic framework in stationary spacetimes

 is smooth on $I\times[0,1]$. \end{assumption}

 Under Assumption~\ref{ass:smooth_family_brachistochrones} we define a map

 which parametrizes the union of all brachistochrones $\gamma_s$.

-\begin{definition}[Relativistic brachistochrone-ruled timelike surface] Let $(M,g)$ be a stationary spacetime and let $\Sigma : U\subset\mathbb{R}^2 \to M$ be a smooth map such that $\Sigma$ is an immersion and $\Sigma(U)$ is a timelike surface (i.e.\ the induced metric has Lorentzian signature).
+\begin{definition} Let $(M,g)$ be a stationary spacetime and let $\Sigma : U\subset\mathbb{R}^2 \to M$ be a smooth map such that $\Sigma$ is an immersion and $\Sigma(U)$ is a timelike surface (i.e.\ the induced metric has Lorentzian signature).
 We say that $\Sigma$ is a \emph{relativistic brachistochrone-ruled timelike surface} if there exists:

 \begin{itemize} \item an open interval $I\subset\mathbb{R}$ and a diffeomorphism $\Phi : I\times[0,1] \to U$, \item smooth curves $\beta_0,\beta_1 : I\to M$, \item a family $\{\gamma_s\}_{s\in I}$ of future-directed timelike relativistic brachistochrones connecting $\beta_0(s)$ to $\beta_1(s)$ and satisfying Assumption~\ref{ass:smooth_family_brachistochrones}, \end{itemize} such that, in the coordinates $(s,u)=\Phi^{-1}(p)$,